Genesys Cloud CX 2, Genesys Cloud CX 2 Digital, Genesys Cloud CX 3, Genesys Cloud CX 3 Digital, or Genesys Cloud CX 1 Digital Add-on II license

 Select Disconnect all email that is detected as spam.

-To add more email addresses, click Add Email Address and repeat steps 1–9.
+To add more email addresses, click Add Email Address and repeat the procedure.